 What is the value to society of investigative journalism?
-In his new book, Democracy’s Detectives: The Economics of Investigative Journalism (Harvard, 2016), author James T. (Jay) Hamilton calculates the long-term economic consequence to society when lives are saved and disasters are averted by such reporting.
+In his book, Democracy’s Detectives: The Economics of Investigative Journalism, author James T. (Jay) Hamilton calculates the long-term economic consequence to society when lives are saved and disasters are averted by such reporting.
 He argues that citizens who live in a community are the real beneficiaries of investigative journalism, regardless of whether they are subscribers to or viewers of the media outlets that invest significant time and money in a reporting effort that surfaces a societal problems and analyze the causes.
 In contrast, most news organizations gain very little direct economic benefit.
 With revenues and profit under pressure in many legacy news organizations, fewer such reports are being produced.
 This “market failure” has long-term implications for society, argues Hamilton, which is why he hopes the book will be read by both journalists and non-journalists.

 Hamilton, the Hearst Professor of Communication and Director of the Journalism Program at Stanford University, has a PhD in economics from Harvard University.
 His research on computational journalism focuses on how the costs of story discovery can be lowered through better use of data and algorithms.
 His previous books on media economics include All the News That’s Fit to Sell: How the Market Transforms Information into News (Princeton, 2004) and Channeling Violence: The Economic Market for Violent Television Programming (Princeton, 1998).